arshdeep1401/key_value_data_store/README.md

 	GET method ( http://localhost:3000/read/key )
 	eg. http://localhost:3000/read/eOtom8PSxDs1hfv

-	For the above key its time to live duration is 120sec(2mins) after that key1 will be expired.
+	For the above key consider its time to live duration is 120sec(2mins) after that key1 will be expired.
 If ttl is not given then it can be accessed everytime!

 ## Delete API Call -